DanchukIvan/byteflow/docs/about/tutorial/step_2.md

 Our pipeline is ready.
 In pipelines we can carry out any operations, including compressing data into one object, completely changing the structure of a data object (for example, parsing a downloaded doc file, wrapping the necessary data in json and putting this json in the buffer instead of the original object), receiving additional data from other services and merge them with the original object.
 Everything is limited only by your imagination, needs and serialization capabilities of the functions and tools you use.

 ??? warning "Mmm, why are there steps here?"
-    Unfortunately, pipelines are also a weak part of the Yass API.
+    Unfortunately, pipelines are also a weak part of the Byteflows API.
 There are several problems at once: this is access to global objects if you need to interact with them, and the risk of a large overproduction of threads, and there is no state storage.
 In the future, it is planned to eliminate these shortcomings, including the ability to save the state of the pipeline when errors occur and reload it from where it stopped in runtime.

-    This is part of a lot of work to come and after hammering away at the simpler components of Yass, the code and functionality of the pipelines will be polished.
+    This is part of a lot of work to come and after hammering away at the simpler components of Byteflows, the code and functionality of the pipelines will be polished.
 The step method is a tiny piece of the future API.

 Now the final part remains.
 Let's get to it.